Updated: Dec 12, 2020

-If most Year 6 pupils read at 140-160 words per minute, the first column shows the number of words that are likely to be read against the number of minutes committed to reading.
+If most Year 6 pupils read at 140-160 words per minute (with many reading at 180+), the first column shows the number of words that are likely to be read against the number of minutes committed to reading.
 The second column simply adds 15 minutes of school reading a day to the total.

 The table above illustrates how important home reading (or reading outside the normal classroom day) matters.
 The child who reads for an hour a day at home will be exposed to a wider vocabulary and in more contexts.
 Of course, I am not suggesting that this be forced reading time!
 This has to come from a place of 'desire to read'.
 Pupils who are motivated to read bring something extra to the reading process, e.g. concentration, perseverance, a desire to understanding the text, a willingness to engage in thinking while reading.
 Intrinsic motivation is therefore an important factor.
 Desire to read is enhanced by being fluent and having good comprehension skills (which improve the more you read).
 The chicken and the egg!
 Do pupils and parents know how much the quantity of reading adds to vocabulary development?
 (And other high impact strategies, such as expanding vocabulary via root words, prefixes, suffixes; etymology of words; word games; using new words, synonyms, antonyms, high-frequency words; engagement in conversations).
 Do they know how much reading quantity adds to comprehension skills?
 For younger children, vocabulary developments tends to be higher if there has been 1) repeated reading of the same book by the adult; 2) the opportunity for children to join in with the print; 3) discussion of new / interesting vocabulary after reading.
 There is certainly a lot of evidence that suggests analytical talk around the text is significant for pupils making progress in both word reading, vocabulary development and comprehension.
 Book talk engaged in by parents has been found to variable and school can support parents in getting the most out of book talk by providing advice booklets, video clips and workshops.